 - Those who have not graduated from high school can take this test. - The test is held twice a year. - If you pass it, you will be entitled for the following: - i.
-To take an entrance exams for colleges/universities, junior colleges or proffesional training colleges in Japan. - ii.
-To take tests for employment or qualifications which entitles people who have graduated from high shools.
+To take entrance examinations for colleges/universities, junior colleges or professional training colleges in Japan. - ii.
+To take tests for employment or qualifications which entitles people who have graduated from high school.